eBay Web Scraper Guide: Puppeteer, Playwright & Python Examples

 • Shipping Details: Indicators like “Free Shipping” or estimated delivery dates can be extracted for logistics analysis.

-This page is ideal for large-scale scraping, as it consolidates many listings in one place.
+This page is ideal for large-scale web scraping, as it consolidates many listings in one place.

 The product detail page provides an in-depth view of a specific item.
 It’s rich with data that’s critical for detailed analysis.